-Such discriminatory treatment of the legal cigarettes encourages consumers to shift to cheaper, revenue inefficient tobacco products.
-Consequently, over the last three decades, the legal cigarette share of total tobacco consumption in India has declined from 21% in 1981-82 to 10% in 2016-17 while the overall tobacco consumption in the country has increased by 33%, during this period.
+Such high and inequitable taxation on legal cigarettes encourages consumers to shift to cheaper, revenue inefficient tobacco products.
+Consequently, over the last three decades, the legal cigarette share of total tobacco consumption in India has declined from 21% in 1981-82 to 9% in 2017-18 while the overall tobacco consumption in the country has increased by 47%, during this period.

 Extremely high tax rates on Cigarettes provide a profitable opportunity for tax evasion.
 Consequently, illegal trade in cigarettes in India has grown steadily over time.
 Due to the particularly steep increases since 2012-13, there has been a perceptible spurt in the growth of illegal cigarettes with its resulting impact on the Legal Cigarette Industry.
 Illegal cigarettes (comprising International smuggled and domestic tax-evaded Cigarettes) are growing and accounts for 1/4th of the Industry currently.

 Based on the current tax rates on cigarettes, it is estimated that the Government loses Rs.
 13,000 crores per annum on account of illegal cigarette trade.

 A more recent Study by FICCI titled “Need for Policy Reforms to Combat Illicit Markets – Case study on Tobacco Industry” notes that high taxes on cigarettes is the primary driver of illicit trade in the country.
 High taxes offer a huge arbitrage opportunity to illegal operators and pushe business to the underground, clandestine trade in illegal cigarettes.

 The Goods and Services Tax (GST), conceptualized as a simple and Revenue Neutral tax, has further increased the tax burden on legal cigarettes.